Plumsail/documents-docs/source/getting-started/use-from-flow.rst

 Examples of Flows
 -----------------

-Once you clicked *'Create'* you can use Plumsail Documents in your Microsoft Flows.
-Review *'Microsoft Flow examples'* to learn how to use them:
+Once you clicked *'Create'* you can use Plumsail Documents in your Power Automate (Microsoft Flow)s.
+Review *'Power Automate (Microsoft Flow) examples'* to learn how to use them:

 .. toctree::
   :name: toc-microsoft-flow-examples